-Cole is a published writer.
+He is also a published essayist.
 His work, “Space Age Conceptions of Time in Alfred Hitchcock’s ‘Vertigo’” went on to publication in “Interdisciplinary Humanities” and his biography of Alfred Hitchcock appeared in the Alfred Hitchcock Volume of “Critical Insights.”

-Collaborators Include: Moth+Flame, Big Machine Label Group, Columbia University, U.S. Air Force, 9 Mind Asylum, Arts in the Armed Forces, Nine Stories Productions.
+Collaborators Include: Moth+Flame, Big Machine Label Group, Columbia University, U.S. Air Force, 9 Mind Asylum, Arts in the Armed Forces.